open-policy-agent/gatekeeper-library/README.md

 A community-owned library of policies for the [OPA Gatekeeper project](https://open-policy-agent.github.io/gatekeeper/website/docs/).

-See the [website](https://open-policy-agent.github.io/gatekeeper-library/website/) for a more user-friendly browsing experience.
+If viewing the README, the [website](https://open-policy-agent.github.io/gatekeeper-library/website/) for a more user-friendly browsing experience.

 ## Usage